flattiverse/connector-csharp/IMPLEMENTERS.md

 1. initial visible units
 1. for a normal player login: visible `0x30` unit create packets, with immediate `0x32` for units that are already full in that same tick
 1. for a spectator or admin login: every initial unit currently arrives as `0x30` followed immediately by `0x32`
+1. optional tournament packets: `0xD0` tournament snapshot and `0xD2` tournament system message if the galaxy currently has a configured tournament
 1. session reply with `session = 0x01` and payload `byte playerId`

 Do not assume that "the first packet after connect" is the activation reply.